5 Reasons To Use Student Car Share

 Car share gives you the good stuff about a car, with none of the garbage.

-Car share members use vehicles when and where they need them, and avoid the down time that most private cars suffer from (most sit unused 23 hours a day).
+Car share members are able to use vehicles when and where they need them, and avoid the down time that most private cars suffer from (most sit unused for 95% of the day).

-As a student, not having to fix cars, get rego checks, or figure out insurance and parking means there’s more time for activities, work, or (god-forbid) study.
+As a student, not having to think about things like maintenance, rego, or figure out insurance and parking means there’s more time for activities, work, or (god-forbid) study.

-GoGet has cars in heaps of locations across 5 Australian cities (including at lots of uni and TAFE campuses).
+GoGet has cars in many locations across Australia (including at lots of uni and TAFE campuses).
 That means there’s probably a car near you, available when you need one.
 You can also book them for as little as an hour.

 Look at this guy pretending to fix a car, he can’t even afford a real jack, he doesn’t even have a face.